philips-labs/tabia/README.md

 ## Setup

-Copy `.env.example` to `.env` and fill out the bitbucket token.
+Copy `.env.example` to `.env` and fill out the credentials.
 This environment variable is read by the CLI and tests.
 Also vscode will read the variable when running tests or starting debugger.

 ```bash
 cp .env.example .env